Quasi-maximum likelihood estimation for scalable ARMA models: Scalable ARMA models

-Different from \cite{zheng2024interpretable} and \cite{Huang2024} that consider the high-dimensional situation, this paper focuses on the fixed $N$ and thus has no sparse or low-rank condition restricted on $G_k$ for $1 \le k \le d$.
-As for the VARMA model, in practice it suffices to use small orders $(p,r,s)$ for model \eqref{model_VARinf} (or \eqref{VARprs}); see Section \ref{Sec-Realdata} for empirical evidence.
-In the following, we propose two estimation methods for the unknown parameters $\bm \omega$ and $\bm g$, and introduce an information criterion to select the order $(p,r,s)$ for specification.
+This paper focuses on the case of fixed $N$, thus requiring no sparsity or low-rank conditions on $G_k$ for $1 \le k \le d$.
+This differs from the high-dimensional frameworks studied by \cite{zheng2025interpretable} and \cite{huang2025}.
+Below, we propose an estimation method for model \eqref{model_VARinf} and an information criterion to select its order $(p,r,s)$.